 Relying too heavily on OTC medicationsiStock/gradyreese

 It’s amazing that you can relieve a headache, fever, or muscle aches with something you can easily buy at your local drug store.
 But the reality is that these medications can be toxic when used too frequently or in large amounts.
 “Just like anything else we digest, these medications pass through the liver and carry a level of toxicity that can cause long-term damage to the organ,” explains Dr. Brown.
 “While acetaminophen, for example, is extremely safe when taken in the correct dosage (4000 mg/day), taking too much could cause liver damage, ranging from abnormalities in liver function blood tests, to acute liver failure, and even death.”
 And since acetaminophen is in many combination pills for pain, headaches, liquid medicine for colds, etc., you may be taking too much without realizing it.
 Here are some common mistakes people make with their OTC medications.

 Skipping liver function testsiStock/jan-otto

-Most people recognize the importance of having their cholesterol and heart rate tested during regular check-ups, but many don't think about getting their liver function checked, particularly if they don't drink excessive alcohol.
-"This is dangerous because some liver conditions have nothing to do with alcohol consumption, and have little or no symptoms until the disease has advanced," says Dr. Brown.
-"While a liver biopsy may be needed for definitive diagnosis of any liver disease, most liver diseases including both PBC (primary biliary cholangitis) and NASH, are serious liver diseases that may be initially discovered through simple liver blood tests during routine physical exams."
+Most people recognize the importance of having their cholesterol and heart rate tested during regular check-ups, but many don’t think about getting their liver function checked, particularly if they don’t drink excessive alcohol.
+“This is dangerous because some liver conditions have nothing to do with alcohol consumption, and have little or no symptoms until the disease has advanced,” says Dr. Brown.
+“While a liver biopsy may be needed for definitive diagnosis of any liver disease, most liver diseases including both PBC (primary biliary cholangitis) and NASH, are serious liver diseases that may be initially discovered through simple liver blood tests during routine physical exams.”
 Ask your doctor if he or she thinks you are a candidate for liver function tests.
 Next, be sure to know these 8 silent signs of liver cancer you shouldn’t ignore.